 Table of Contents

-Whether you’re planning a Sunday dinner with the family or are gearing up for a holiday gathering, creamy mashed potatoes are a perfect side dish that never fails to please.
+Whether you’re planning a Sunday dinner with the family or are gearing up for a holiday gathering, sour cream mashed potatoes are a tried and true side dish that never fails to please.

 Notes From the MGC Kitchen